nokola/rustycan/README.md

 | Cross-platform on Android, iOS, Windows, Linux, Web | WIP |
 | Native controls support | WIP |

-Rustycan aims to achieve the goals above by reinventing the UI syntax and tools, while relying on existing frameworks (either low-level or other UI frameworks for rendering.)
+Rustycan aims to achieve the goals above by reimplementing UI syntax and layout algorithms for developer ergonomics (ease of use), while relying on existing frameworks (either low-level or other UI frameworks) for rendering.
-That enables me to focus on ergonomics instead of reinventing much of the rendering stack.
+That enables me to focus on ergonomics instead of reinventing the rendering stack.

 # License
 MIT or Apache 2